cmu-delphi/talks/README.md

-# talks
+# Talks Repo
-Talks we've given about the COVIDcast project
+This repo contains presentations we've given about the COVIDcast project.
+It includes R code for reproducibility.